 - The blue vase

-Commas Will Affect the MeaningThe meaning of your sentence will be affected by your decision whether to use commas around a clause.
+(Reason 1) Know when to leave the commas out.The meaning of your sentence will be affected by your decision on whether to use commas with an adjective clause.
 Both examples below are grammatically sound, but they have different meanings.

 - My sister who is married won the lottery.
 (This is a restrictive modifier.
-It specifies that I'm talking about my married sister, i.e., not my other unmarried sister or sisters.)
+It specifies that I'm talking about my married sister, i.e., not a different sister.)

 - My sister, who is married, won the lottery.
 (This suggests I have just one sister.
 I've also told you that she is married, but I could have omitted that information.
 The bold text is a non-restrictive modifier.)

 (Reason 2) Use a comma if your modifier is fronted.When the modifier is at the start of your sentence (known as "fronted"), offset it with a comma.
 For example:

 - When the alarm sounds, take the cake out of the oven.
 (This is a fronted adverbial clause.)